h5law/h5law.github.io/posts/happiness.md

 but it is gone just as quick as we got ahold of it.
 We are in an eternal struggle to catch the next fix of happiness allotted to us.
 This struggle for happiness is in our human nature, we crave it - long for it.
 But is it anything more than an intense battle with struggle.
-A struggle with no permenant end.
+A struggle with no permanent end.

 In the meantime, of searching for happiness we suffer, we struggle, we are in pain - the opposite of happiness, but without these feelings, there could be no